Prodject/EXP-Windows/README.md

 ```
 cd /folder/where/EXP-Windows/is/located/at/

-sudo bash install.sh
+sudo bash install.sh -i
 ```
-Also, you can run it with this command "exploitw" directly on console after you have installed it.
+Also, you can **run EXP-Windows with "exploitw" directly on console after you have installed it**.

 ### You Can Edit The Script Yourself

-There's one argument that you can edit yourself for better use of the EXP-Windows script...
+There's three arguments that you can edit yourself for better use of the EXP-Windows script...

 ```
+# - Set Your API Key If You Want To Use The "Geolocate" Command On Meterpreter - Default value #
+APIKEY=#

 # - Update The Latest Packages - Default value "yes"
 UpdatePackages=yes